janis-commerce/api-list/README.md

 The following getters and methods can be used to customize and validate your List API.
 All of them are optional.

+### get modelName()
+This is used to change the model name and don't use endpoint entity.

 ### get fieldsToSelect()
 This is used to indicate which fields should be selected from the DB.
 This allows you to select fields from other tables, and automatically join them in relational databases.